kitchensjn/zurfing/README.md

 # zurfing

-Modeling the spread of lineages out of refugia
+Modeling the spread of lineages out of refugia.

+`devlog/` contains bi-weekly notes and associated simulations, analysis, and figures.